Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-While variances of the phase can be accounted for within our model by making the temporal modes complex functions, we assume phase stability or active stabilization of the setup (required by all single-click protocols \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit,ART}) and use the modes as positive functions in the following.
-Additionally, we calulate the EN and BB state perturbatively to first order in emission probabilities and the ratio of dark count to successful detections.
+While variances of the phase can be accounted for within our model by making the temporal modes complex functions, we assume phase stability or active stabilization of the setup (required by all single-click protocols \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit,ART}) and take the modes as positive functions in the following.
+Additionally, we calulate the EN state perturbatively to first order in emission probabilities and the ratio of dark count to successful detections.
 Within the EN links, we use the multi-mode nature of the SPDC photon pairs before the heralding to match the photon flux to the ion emission, as illustrated in Fig.~\ref{fig:SPDC-correlation}.
 Slowly modulating the drive strength of the SPDC modulates the photon flux (corresponding to the slow envelopes \(\mu(t)\) of the time-bins).
-This allows matching the temporal mode of the ion emission and thereby overcoming the challenge of matching a broadband ensemble system to the ion.
+This allows matching it to the temporal mode of the ion emission and thereby overcoming the challenge of matching a broadband ensemble system to the ion.
 Because the SPDCs within the ENs match the longer ion emission time-scale, we consider them to be weakly driven and thus to emit uncorrelated pairs \cite{SM}.

+Furthermore, in this regime the slow modulation can be understood analogous to adiabatic modulation, where the operation of the SPDC source is quasi continuous.

 The broadband nature of the SPDC emission then leads to a temporally narrow photon stored in the memory upon detection of the heralding click.
-The click time is used to filter and or precisely time the release of photons from neighboring memories for entanglement swapping \cite{rakonjac-2021-entan_between_telec_photon_deman,teller-2025-solid_state_tempor_multip_quant}.
-This makes the heralded state insensitive to memory photons outside the acceptance interval and increasing the drive strength thereby suppresses part of the effect of losses in the SPDC channel.
+The click time is used to filter and or precisely time the release of photons from neighboring memories for entanglement swapping \cite{rakonjac-2021-entan_between_telec_photon_deman,askarani-2021-long_lived_solid_state_optic,teller-2025-solid_state_tempor_multip_quant}.
+This makes the heralded state insensitive to SPDC photons outside the acceptance interval and allows us to increase the drive strength to suppress part of the effect of losses in the SPDC channel.
 We therefore propose to place the frequency conversion, required to match the wavelengths of the systems, in the SPDC channel.
-To this end we express \(\eta' = \eta_0' \eta_{\text{FC}}\) with an intrinsic efficiency \(\eta_0'\) and the frequency conversion efficiency \(\eta_{\text{FC}}\).
+To this end we express \(\eta' = \eta_0' \eta_{\text{FC}}\) with an intrinsic efficiency \(\eta_0'\) (accounting for intrinsic losses due to, e.g., fiber coupling and detection) and the frequency conversion efficiency \(\eta_{\text{FC}}\).